-Note 1: Unimplemented on PIC18F6XK90 devices, read as '0'.
+Note 1: This bit is unimplemented in PIC18F6XK90 devices, read as '0'.

 11.5 PORTD, TRISD and LATD Registers

 PORTD is an 8-bit wide, bidirectional port.
 The corresponding Data Direction and Output Latch registers are TRISD and LATD.

 All pins on PORTD are implemented with Schmitt Trigger input buffers.
 Each pin is individually configurable as an input or output.